GhoulBox/File-Compressor/README.md

 ## File Compressor: How To Use

-Lets take this .txt (text) file for exmaple.
+Lets take this .txt (text) file for example.

 ![](https://media.discordapp.net/attachments/847994332019556382/861433176748195870/YhoTS5rF.png)